Today's score

 Local tick habitat

 Monterey is 78% natural land cover (22% forest, plus open and brushy areas) across its 0.32 sq mi, home to about 172 people.
+That makes it the 2nd-most wooded of the 2 towns in Highland County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Highland County reports about 385 Lyme cases per 100,000 people a year, the 10th-highest of 1378 South counties.
+Highland County reports about 385 Lyme cases per 100,000 people a year, in the top 2% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Monterey's daily score can climb when the weather and season allow.

 Tick control in Monterey, VA